 Founder & Director of ARCH Community Outreach & ARCH Education

 Jennifer Ma graduated from Oxford University with First Class Honors in Economics and Management (B.A., Hon M.A.), and achieved her Masters of Education from the University of Hong Kong in 2011.
 Jennifer is the Founder & Director of ARCH Community Outreach and ARCH Education.
-She is responsible for curriculum development and as the Head of University Counseling for UK and HK, Jennifer leads a team of 100+ counselors with subject expertise across 30+ disciplines and specialises in MMI, UKCAT and BMAT training.
+She is responsible for curriculum development and as the Head of University Counseling for UK and HK, Jennifer leads a team of 100+ counselors with subject expertise across 30+ disciplines.

 Medicine has always been one of the most popular subjects amongst students in Asia.
 Achieving more than 280 offers in the past 5 years, medicine is indeed one of the ARCH team’s strongest areas.
 Jennifer has been invited to deliver large scale pre-university preparation talks and workshops at Hong Kong Federation of Youth Groups, Hong Kong Outstanding Student Association and HKU Academy for the Talented.